Visa Extension Status: Can You Stay in the U.S.?

 For case-specific legal advice, always consult a qualified immigration attorney.

-Final Thoughts: Accuracy Supports Stability During Visa Extension Processing Time
+Accuracy Supports Stability During Visa Extension Processing Time

 The visa extension processing time can feel uncertain.